doganulus/scalr/docs/design.md

 };
 ```

-A dimension is a type having the system signature as a member type.
-The default dimension is called `unnamed_dimension`, which can handle arbitrary combinations of base system.
+In Scalr, a dimension is represented as a type that having a system_signature.
+The default dimension type is called `unnamed_dimension`, which is a struct template that can handle various combinations of fundamental dimensions.

 ```c++
 template <intmax_t T, intmax_t L, intmax_t M, intmax_t I, intmax_t K,